DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/GetDefaultStateObjid.md

 The code in this example is written in JavaScript for inclusion in ASP pages.

-//If the customer didn't give us a state, use the default

-if (StateObjid == 0)
+//If the customer didn't give us a state, use the default If (StateObjid == 0)

 {